Summer Courses

 AP Comparative Government and Politics

-- Mrs. Julia Reed
+- Julia Reed

-Registration: $685
+Tuition: $685

 AP Comparative Government and Politics is a dynamic class for all students, especially those looking to understand the inter workings and dynamic nature of international politics.